weirdgloop/mediawiki-extensions-TimedMediaHandler/README.md

 * No embedding videos in iframes/modals/popovers
 * Removed support for TimedText and closed captioning
 * Removed `ogv.js` compatibility shim
+* Added `autoplay` parameter for files: when enabled, autoplays and mutes media
+* Added `nocontrols` parameter for files: when enabled, shows no controls
+* Video transcoding is disabled by default (change `$wgEnabledTranscodeSet` to enable)

 ## Rationale behind this fork